gchq/sleeper/docs/09-dev-guide.md

 ## System Tests

 Sleeper's system tests can be used to measure the performance of the standard ingest and compaction components of Sleeper.
+This is useful to ensure that performance degradations have not been introduced when we release new versions.
+More information about the performance tests can be found in [12-performance-test.md](12-performance-test.md).

+They can also be used to test the functionality of different components, and provide a way to create an instance quickly for testing purposes, which generates random test data for you to work with.

 The system tests load some random data.
 This allows us to see the number of records written per second using the standard ingest process.
 Once the data has been ingested, some compaction jobs will happen.
-Looking at the logs for these shows us the number of records per second that a compaction job processes.
+Looking at the reports shows us the number of records per second that a compaction job processes.

-To run the system tests use:
+The easiest test to run if you are not sure about what stacks you need deployed is the deployAll system test.
+This test deploys most of the stacks.
+To run the deployAll system test, run the following command:

 ```bash
 ./scripts/test/deployAll/buildDeployTest.sh <unique-identifier> <vpc-id> <subnet-id>